satansdeer/satansdeer.github.com/content/legacy-posts/statements-expressions-js/index.md

 comments: true
 ---

 Let's talk about __statements__ and __expressions__.
-It's very important to understand difference between them.
+It's important to understand difference between them.

 I've checked several articles on this topic and in a lot of them authors say something like: OK, we have statements, we have expressions, we can use expressions in place of statements but not in reverse.
-It is kind of true, but not completely.
+It is kind of true, but not .

 It's not like you can apply hammer-wrench 🛠️ analogy.
 Like __statement__ is a hammer 🔨 and __expression__ is a wrench 🔧.
 And as like with heavy enough wrench you can use it as a hammer – you can apply __expression__ in place of a __statement__.